 New apprenticeships are currently being formulated which have syllabus options to include practical conservation skills.
 Blacksmithing is in the final stages of development.
-See the Institute for Apprenticeships website for updattes.
-For further information please contact Adrian Legge at Herefordshire & Ludlow College email@example.com.
+See the Institute for Apprenticeships website for updates.
+For further information please contact Adrian Legge at Herefordshire & Ludlow College firstname.lastname@example.org.

 Institute of Conservation (Icon)